We Are Here To Guide You

 There are many reasons that lead to children and young people needing a foster home such as illness within the family, relationship problems, family breakdown, alcohol and/or drug issues or when a child or young person is being abused.
 Foster carers play a vital role in providing a safe, secure and stable environment

-The length of time that children and young people are placed with families can vary from days to years depending on their individual circumstances.
+The length of time that children and young people live with a foster family can vary from days to years depending on their individual circumstances.
 The decision is made by the Local Authority and forms part of the child or young person’s Care Plan.

-Fostering placements fall into the categories shown below.
+Fostering arrangements fall into the categories shown below.
 The assessment process will help you to consider which types of fostering would best suit your household.

 Short Breaks Care